How to watch Apple's Sept. 12 iPhone event

 Apple has already created a landing page for the event.
 Bookmark this page so it's easier to find the morning of the event.

-The stream will work with iOS devices running iOS 12 or newer, macOS 10.12 or newer, and Windows 10 devices with Microsoft Edge.
+The stream will work with iOS devices running iOS 12 or newer, macOS 10.12 or newer, and Windows 10 ($100 at Amazon.com) devices with Microsoft Edge.
 Apple also notes that current versions of Chrome and Firefox may work with the stream.

 Apple Event